Uepaa-AG/p2pkit-quickstart-ios/README.md

 ### p2pkit License
 * By using P2PKit you agree to abide by our Terms of Service, License Agreement and Policies which are available here: http://p2pkit.io/policy.html
-* Please refer to "Third_party_licenses.txt" included with P2PKit for 3rd party software that the framework may be using.
-You will need to abide by their licenses as well.
+* Please refer to "Third_party_licenses.txt" included with P2PKit.framework for 3rd party software that P2PKit.framework may be using - You will need to abide by their licenses as well